Healing Girl Summer is TikTok's answer to TLC

 Set intentions, write a list of what makes you happy, try your hand at fiction—your notebook is your gateway to creativity.
 Check out these guided journaling ideas to help you get started.

-@wellnessbyrachel (opens in new tab) ♬ original sound - ELLYE (opens in new tab)
+♬ original sound - ELLYE

 Regardless of what you opt for, or if you'd like to try your hand at everything, Healing Girl Summer is all about restoring yourself back to what you makes you feel 100% and there's nothing wrong with being a little self-indulgent—in fact, it's encouraged.

-"One thing 2021 has definitely shown many of us is how important wellness is, specifically taking time to prioritize yourself," says Nina Julia, wellness expert at CFAH (opens in new tab).
+"One thing 2021 has definitely shown many of us is how important wellness is, specifically taking time to prioritize yourself," says Nina Julia, wellness expert at CFAH.
 "Self-care will continue to be the most prominent trend of 2022.
 But that involves a number of things!"

 How will you kick off your #Healinggirlsummer?
-If you find yourself needing a little inspiration, get started by exploring a few self-care day ideas.
+If you find yourself needing a little inspiration, get started by exploring a few self-care day ideas

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.